fewbits/gaps/README.md

-# gaps
+# GAPS

-Little bash project to prioritize and complete some work
+Little Bash project to prioritize and complete some work

+## How to use

+> Pending...